Comprehensive guide

 Key takeaway: /config and /model give you control over Claude Code's behavior - match the model to the complexity of each task.

 Memory is a central concept in Claude Code.
-Two commands allow you to manipulate it directly.
+The /memory command allows you to manipulate it directly.

 /memory: edit CLAUDE.md on the fly